 To donate click a button below.
-PayPal accepts cards even if you have no PayPal account (except MasterCard use this page).
-Click 'Donate' below then scroll down to 'Don't have PayPal account?' then click 'Continue' to enter card.
-If you can afford 1.00 a month please select 'Monthly' (monthly option only available if using PC) cancel anytime.
-Our PayPal email / phone is; email@example.com / +44(0)7908240934.
+Note: PayPal ACCEPTS CARDS even if you have no PayPal account (except MasterCard use this page).
+Just click 'Donate' below, scroll down to 'Don't have PayPal account?' then click 'Continue' to enter card.
+If you can afford 1.00 a month select 'Monthly' checkbox (only available using PC) cancel anytime.
+My PayPal email / phone is; firstname.lastname@example.org / +44(0)7908240934.
 Thanks - Ed.

 |OTHER COUNTRIES||DONATE BY CARD

-To donate with MasterCard please use this page (it also accepts Visa, AmEx).
-Maestro and cards not listed on our FundMe page please use 'Donate' buttons above, then scroll down to 'Don't have a Paypal account?', click 'Continue' and enter card.
+To donate with MasterCard use this page (it also accepts Visa, AmEx).
+For Maestro or cards not listed on our FundMe page please use 'Donate' buttons above, scroll down to 'Don't have Paypal account?' then click 'Continue' to enter card.

 Please make payable to 'Fusion101' and post to; Box 3, Compass Point, The Esplanade, Bognor Regis, West Sussex, PO21 1NX, UK (write username on reverse).
 PLEASE NOTE: it costs me approx £10 to cash checks from outside UK - eg. if you send a $13 check I get $3 - not complaining just letting you know as I hate wasting money:)